 Governor Cooper Appoints Superior Court Judge for Bladen and Columbus Counties

-Governor Roy Cooper has appointed Judge C. Ashley Gore to serve as superior court judge in Judicial District 13A (Bladen and Columbus Counties).
-She will fill the vacancy created by the retirement of the Judge Douglas Sasser.
+NORTH CAROLINA, July 3 - Governor Roy Cooper has appointed the Honorable C. Ashley Gore to serve as Superior Court Judge in Judicial District 13A, serving Bladen and Columbus counties.
+She will fill the vacancy created by the retirement of Judge Douglas Sasser.

+"Judge C. Ashley Gore brings over a decade of legal knowledge and experience to the Superior Court bench,” said Governor Cooper.
+“I’m confident that she will continue her strong service in this new role.”

-Judge Gore is currently a district court judge in Judicial District 13.
-She was previously an assistant district attorney in District 15.
-Judge Gore earned her Bachelor of Arts at the University of North Carolina at Chapel Hill and her Juris Doctor at Campbell University School of Law.
+Judge C. Ashley Gore is currently a District Court Judge in Judicial District 13.
+Previously, she served as Assistant District Attorney for the 15th Prosecutorial District and was an Associate Attorney at Gore Law Firm.
+She earned her Bachelor of Arts from the University of North Carolina at Chapel Hill and her Juris Doctorate from Campbell University Norman Adrian Wiggins School of Law.